 - Deadline for 2019 IRA contribution – July 15, 2020

 - Deadline for 2020 Roth Conversion – December 31, 2020

 Please note that because the Roth conversion depends critically upon your tax rates, you should confirm all figures with your tax advisor prior to undertaking a conversion.

 About the Author - Lisa M. Borrelli, CPA

-Lisa Borrelli is a Wealth Planner at West Capital Management, a subsidiary of WSFS Bank.
+Lisa Borrelli is a Wealth Planner at West Capital Management, a subsidiary of WSFS Financial Corporation.
 In her role, Lisa works with clients on a variety of planning areas such as income tax and liability exposure, business planning, and trust and estate planning.
 Lisa is currently pursuing her Masters in Taxation (M.T.) at Villanova University and earned her B.S. in Accounting from the Haub School of Business at Saint Joseph’s University.
 Lisa can be reached at email@example.com.

 1 SECURE Act Synopsis

 2 Generally, the amount is calculated by taking the IRA account balance at the end of the prior year and dividing it by a certain number.
 For most investors taking IRA distributions from their own account this number is 26.5 at age 71, and 25.6 at age 72 and continues to decrease as the investor ages.

 3 RMD changes SECURE Act